 The Olive group opened its first Bombay Irani café and bar in the country in November 2013 beginning with the popular food lover’s destination at Cyber Hub, Gurgaon.
 This was followed by Khan Market in New Delhi in October 2014.
 At Bangalore we opened the third outlet in April 2015, followed by Hyderabad in May 2015, and then Bombay in October 2015.
 Each outlet is complete with a bar.

-Offer Description : One coupon entitles you to one complimentary main course item when another main course item is ordered of same or higher value.
+Offer Description: One coupon entitles you to one complimentary main course item when another main course item is ordered of same or higher value.
+Valid on Main Course, All the Good Things, and Bar Snacks.
 Valid on all days, including weekends.
+(Valid from 12 noon to midnight on all days).